arkuuu/arkuuu/README.md

 ### Hi there 👋

 - I'm currently working as a Senior Software Developer at CHECK24, with a focus on PHP, but also JS
-- In my spare time I am currently learning iOS development
+- In my spare time I'm currently learning iOS development
-- I am the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
+- I'm the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
 - When I'm not programming, I'm sailing on the Baltic Sea with my wife and our little daughter
-- I am looking for a 100% remote job that will allow me to work from my boat in the future
+- I'm looking for a 100% remote job that will allow me to work from my boat in the future